box/developer.box.com/pages/sign/technical-use-cases/sign-template.md

 text, but also the signature requirements and placement.

-Essentially a Box Sign template is a document that is prepared for signing in advanced, and as such can be sent directly to the signer or signers.
+Essentially a Box Sign template is a document that is prepared for signing in advance, and as such can be sent directly to the signer or signers.

-Required fields include the signature pad, the full name, the date, and many more options.
+Required fields include the signature pad field, the full name, the date, and many more options.

 These fields have an owner, meaning they are populated by the signer and can not be shared between them.
 They can be `mandatory` or `optional` , and be